 There will be storms for the disciple.
 When Jesus speaks of them in Matthew 7:24ff, it is a when rather than an if type of statement that He makes.
-This shouldn’t come as a surprise, the Scripture promises believers will have their share of difficulties and hardships (Acts 14:22; 2 Timothy 3:12, etc.).
+This shouldn’t surprise us, the Scripture promises believers will have their share of difficulties and hardships (Acts 14:22; 2 Timothy 3:12, etc.).
 They are part of the tapestry of our faith.

 When followers of Jesus walk by sight rather than faith, we build sandcastles on the beach rather than houses on the rock.
-Our sandcastles look spectacular, we get compliments, and they bring pleasure.
+Our sandcastles look spectacular, we get compliments on them, and they bring us pleasure.
 But they have a significant downside—they cannot survive a storm.
 We are left with no other option than to pray they don’t occur while living under the mistaken assumption that storms are not meant to be part of life on this fallen planet.
-Our culture has blurred both reality as well as our identity.
+Our culture has succeeded in blurring our identity by blurring our reality.

 This is who we are!

 Therefore, when storms blow into our life, we’ll also remember what to ask for.
 God helping us, we’ll ask for nothing more than what our Lord asked for in the garden.
 We’ll ask for the cup/storm to pass, but if that’s not meant to be, then bring on the storm!
 We’ll ask for His help to stand because that’s what He wants.
 We’ll ask for help to stand because for all of their emphasis on the physical, the world is starving to see an authentic, enabling hope that reaches beyond this life!
 And when the winds howl and the waters rise and the darkness sets in, we’ll stand for He is able to make us stand!